omgnuts/test-android-fragments/README.md

+# Simple Tests (Backpress/Orientation/Home)

 EditText@+id means an editText with an id
 EditText@!id means an editText without an id

-# Simple Tests (Backpress/Orientation/Home)
+# A. Orientation/Backpress

 All tests start in portrait mode
 Three widgets (EditText@+id, TextView@+id, EditText@!id):

-### Orientation.

-1. StatefulActivity at front.
+### A1.
+StatefulActivity at front.
+Generate user inputs for all.

+Orientate

 - Only EditText@+id keeps value

-2. StatefulActivity behind.
+### A2.
+StatefulActivity behind.
 Generate user inputs for all.

 Start RandomActivity -> backpress.

 - All inputs keep value.

-3. StatefulActivity behind.
+### A3.
+StatefulActivity behind.
 Generate user inputs for all.

 Start RandomActivity -> orientate -> backpress

 - Only EditText@+id keeps value

-4. StatefulActivity behind.
+### A4.
+StatefulActivity behind.
 Generate user inputs for all.

 Start RandomActivity -> orientate -> orientate (back to portrait) -> backpress

 - All inputs keep value!!

+*This means that StatefulActivity preserves its state until the moment it does OnStart() - to verify*

+# B. Home

-5. StatefulActivity at front.
+### B1.
+StatefulActivity at front.
+Generate user inputs for all

+Press HOME.
+Return to app.

 - Only EditText@+id keeps value